Carmel (band): History

 During much of the 1990s, the band members were living between Barcelona, Paris and Manchester, and it was hard for them to work together, so they pursued other musical projects.
 Paris created the band Nzi Dada with Paris-based multimedia artist Xumo Nounjio, and McCourt worked on various projects as a singer, writer and teacher.

 The start of the millennium saw them all back in their adopted hometown of Manchester, but Darby decided he no longer wanted to continue.
-In 2002, Paris and McCourt undertook a tour playing the old material with a nine piece band.
-This resulted in a 2004 live DVD entitled More, More, More, comprising a full band performance and an interview with McCourt and Paris.
+In 2002, Paris and McCourt undertook a tour playing the old material with a nine-piece band.
+This resulted in a 2004 live DVD entitled More, More, More, comprising a full band performance and an interview with McCourt and Parris.

 In December 2011, McCourt and Paris released their first studio album in over 15 years.
 Still working under the name Carmel, they released the album Strictly Piaf, which consisted of 10 reinterpretations of classic and lesser-known songs by Edith Piaf.
 An initial single from the album was Sous le ciel de Paris before the album was made available via download.
 The collection later received a full CD release in August 2012 via Secret Records.

 As of October 2012, McCourt was set to return to live work with a new band formation, performing Carmel classics as well as material from the Strictly Piaf album.
 Dates included those at London's Islington Town Hall, Stockton Georgian Theatre, and Manchester Band on The Wall.
 Of the shows, she said: "It will be wonderful to work with the new musicians.
-They are all great in their own right and it will be so sweet to hear the many songs that Gerry Darby, Jim Paris and I wrote together in the years spanning the 1980s and the 1990s."
+They are all great in their own right and it will be so sweet to hear the many songs that Gerry Darby, Jim Parris and I wrote together in the years spanning the 1980s and the 1990s."

 McCourt took the band on a European tour of Germany and Switzerland towards the end of May 2013 and began to start playing some of the new songs she had been writing.

 On 25 September 2015, McCourt released her first new single with her new band, the double A-side "Sad Situation"/"Second Wife Blues", on new independent label Kultura Recordings.
 Both tracks were recorded at Limefield Studio in Middleton and mixed and mastered by Kevin O'Toole.

 On 2 June 2018, McCourt played her first live date in four years, playing St. Agnes' Church, Longsight, Manchester, followed by summer dates across the North of England including some festivals.

 A new album, Wild Country, was released on 25 February 2022 on Secret Records and includes the single "Sad Situation".